ssciwr/BioStructureHub/docs/tutorials.md

 #### Prepare Input File

-First we prepare the .json input file that will be tell AlphaFold what to predict.
-An introduction on json files can be found [here](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/#h2-81f8002b67730).
+First we prepare the `.json` input file that will be tell AlphaFold what to predict.
+An introduction to the json file format can be found [here](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/#h2-81f8002b67730).

 More information and examples on how these files are structured can be found in the [AlphaFold3 github](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md#top-level-structure), with examples [here](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md#full-example).

-Important parameters in the input file are the “name”, “sequence” and “chains”.
+Important parameters in the input file are the `name`, `sequence` and `chains`.
 Upon executing this cell, the input file will be written to your working directory.
-Remember the “name” as it is needed for step II.
+Remember the `name` as it is needed for the [diffusion run](#step-7-set-up-your-diffusion-run-within-the-notebook).

 #### Write Run File